XiaMi-Long/VS-Code-EasyAnimCode/README.md

 -   `Easy-anim-code.PrimaryColor`: Set the primary color of the extension.
 -   `Easy-anim-code.AnimLevel`: Adjust the intensity level of animations.
 -   `Easy-anim-code.BackgroundImage`: Set a global background image.
+    > The path is an absolute path, and for the Windows platform, the path needs to be escaped, e.g., "C:\\luoqixi\\0614_11.png".
+Image paths do not support Chinese characters.
 -   `Easy-anim-code.BackgroundImageOpacity`: Adjust the opacity of the global background image.
 -   `Easy-anim-code.TerminalAnimation`: Enable or disable terminal animations.